Aircraft-Operations-Lab/metintos/README.md

-# Meteorological Interpolation Toolbox for Optimization and Simulation (MITOS)
+# METeorological INterpolation Toolbox for Optimization and Simulation (METINTOS)

-## What is MITOS?
+## What is METINTOS?

-MITOS is a libray that interpolates meteorological variables in time.
+METINTOS is a libray that interpolates meteorological variables in time.
 It is distributed under the GNU Lesser General Public License v3.0.

 **Citation info**: D. Daniel González-Arribas, J. García-Heras, M. Soler and E.A.
-Enderiz, Meteorological Interpolation Toolbox for Optimization and Simulation (MITOS) an open source meteorological variable interpolator.
+Enderiz, METeorological Interpolation Toolbox for Optimization and Simulation (METINTOS) an open source meteorological variable interpolator.

 ## How to run the library